Coin Motto Series Part 2: New Beginning

 New Beginning motto on an ancient Chinese Kaiyuan coin.
 Part 2 of The Motto Series by Pendant and Ring.

-Each motto speaks to the zeitgeist of the era, just like today’s mottos speak to us in the same way.
+Each motto speaks to the zeitgeist of the era, just like today’s mottoes speak to us in the same way.

-Thank you for joining us for the second installation of Coin Mottos on Pendant and Ring.
+Thank you for joining us for the second installation of Coin Mottoes on Pendant and Ring.

 Subscribe for more coin history!